 Bamboo Forest Path (竹林小路) Region: Tiger Leaping Gorge Itinerary: Tina’s Guest House—Dashengou Canyon—Ravine Stairway—Luke’s Hostel Distance: 4 km one-way Duration: 2½ hours one-way Altitude in Meters: Start 2,200.
 Max 2,360.
-End 2,360 Elevation Gain: 400 meters Rating: Easy (very rugged trail in spots)
+End 2,360 Elevation Gain: 400 meters Rating: Moderate (very rugged trail in spots)

 Please read the explanation of hiking times, distances, altitudes and rating levels.